mcchrish/vim-no-color-collections/README.md

 ### [mcchrish/zenbones.nvim](https://github.com/mcchrish/zenbones.nvim)

-> Zenbones is a light vim/nvim colorscheme designed to highlight code using contrasts and font variations.
-Colors are tasked only for other roles such as diagnostics, diffs, search matches.
+> Zenbones is a collection of vim/neovim colorschemes designed to highlight code
+> using contrasts and font variations.
+Colors are tasked only for other roles
+> such as diagnostics, diffs, search matches.

 #### Add some more!